P4o1o/Dysdera/README.md

 # Dysdera Web Crawler
-### this is a simple asynchronous web crawler implementation written in Python
+### asynchronous web crawler implementation written in Python
-The Dysdera Web Crawler is a python implementation of an asynchronous web crawler.
-It's design with the main goal of being estensible and adattable as the web can be "_not so standard_" and of having the most control possible on the policy of the crawl
+The Dysdera Web Crawler is a Python-based asynchronous web crawler designed for maximum extensibility and adaptability.
+Engineered to handle the often non-standard nature of the web, it provides fine-grained control over crawling policies.
+This is not a finished project; feel free to collaborate
 #